qinggao68/Denovo-project/README.md

 5. Map out the existing locations on a heatmap
 6. Identify which states the company has market presence vs states with no market presence
 7. Conduct initial market research based on the company's M&A strategic goals
-8. API into the US Census data as needed to find data
+8. utilized these market research findings to pull data from the U.S. Census Bureau using tidycensus and censusapi packages
 9. Map out the census data
 10. Proposed new market opportunities based on the company's targeted strategic goals
 11. Map out the open and recommended locations

 # Future Work
-I plan to deploy the outputs to a shiny, currently working on the app.
+I plan to deploy the outputs on Shiny, currently working on the app.

 # References
 [Homeland Infrastructure Foundation-Level Data (HIFLD) database - Nursing Homes] https://hifld-geoplatform.opendata.arcgis.com/datasets/geoplatform::nursing-homes/about